 USAA: Auto Accident Claims and Settlements

 USAA is a major player in the car insurance market in Maryland and around the country.
 The idea behind this company is to offer insurance to people in the military that are serving or have served and their families.
-It is based in San Antonio, Texas and all of their auto adjusters appear to be based there.
+The company is based in San Antonio, Texas and all of their motor vehicle collision claims adjusters appear to be based there.

 Settlement with USAA in Car Accident Cases

 Our lawyers find it difficult to make blanket generalizations about how reasonable USAA is for settlement purposes.
 Some insurance companies you can expect to be fair; others you know will not be fair.
 USAA is a different animal.
 It is difficult to predict in an individual case whether it will be reasonable because, in spite of its reliance on computer based case evaluation software, values of claims seem to vary more widely by adjuster than most insurance companies.

 USAA is more willing than some of the major insurance companies to dramatically increase their offers after a lawsuit has been filed.
 USAA is not the only insurance company that does this.
 But with this insurance company, if you don’t settle the case right after the lawsuit is filed, you are probably less likely to settle the case – if it settles at all – until the settlement conference right before trial.
 Our accident lawyers don’t know exactly why this is, but it is hard not to notice the obvious: its lawyers, as discussed below, are paid by the hour.

 This is not the only potential theory as to why cases filed in court usually settle shortly after filing, or not until the trial gets closer.
 The value of all accident insurance claims increase as a trial date gets closer because insurance companies take a more critical look at their defense of the case and the real quality of the accident victim’s claim.
 More times than our lawyers can count an insurance company stipulates to liability before trial after spending over a year denying the claim was their driver’s fault.